 Constant tone value over the entire screen

-Digital Uniformity Equalizer (DUE) controls all tone values over the entire monitor, pixel by pixel.
-The effect: color tones appear identical at each point on the screen, without the brightness fluctuations you experience in conventional LCDs.
-The DUE function also balances out the effects of fluctuations in ambient temperature on the color temperature and brightness.
-You will enjoy consistently even luminance distribution and perfect color purity.
+Digital Uniformity Equaliser (DUE) controls all tone values over the entire monitor, pixel by pixel.
+The effect: colour tones appear identical at each point on the screen, without the brightness fluctuations you experience in conventional LCDs.
+The DUE function also balances out the effects of fluctuations in ambient temperature on the colour temperature and brightness.
+You will enjoy consistently even luminance distribution and perfect colour purity.
 A real plus when touching-up images.

 One monitor, many ports